FabiRochaa/FabiRochaa/README.md

 - 👋 Hi, I’m @FabiRochaa
 - 👀 I’m interested in learnings
-- 🌱 I’m currently learning ADS and english
+- 🌱 I’m currently learning Analysis and Systems Development/English language

 - 💞️ I’m looking to collaborate on learnings
 - 📫 How to reach me fabirocha7dev@gmail.com